Travelcards and Oyster

 Travelcards can be issued in a range of zonal combinations and subject to the zones purchased, you can use your Travelcard on:

 - Tube, Docklands Light Railway (DLR) and National Rail services (but not Heathrow Express or Heathrow Connect services between Hayes & Harlington and Heathrow)

 - Travelcards routed 'Plus High Speed' or 'Any Permitted + HS' are valid on Southeastern high speed services

 - All London Bus services (except some special services and excursions) regardless of the zones for which the ticket is issued

 - London Tramlink services where the Travelcard is valid for travel in Zone 3, 4, 5 or 6 or any combination of these zones

 Travelcards purchased for any combination of zones within the London Fare Zones area:

 Your Travelcard must be valid for all the zones you travel in or through.

 - Peak Day Travelcards are valid for travel at any time of day and until 04:29 the following morning and are available only in the following zonal combinations: Zones 1&2, Zones 1-4 and Zones 1-6.

-- Off-Peak Day Travelcards are valid for travel from 09:30 Monday to Friday, any time at weekends and on public holidays, and until 04:29 the following morning and are available only in the following zonal combinations: Zones 1&2, Zones 1-4 and Zones 1-6.
+- Off-Peak Day Travelcards are valid for travel from 09:30 Monday to Friday, any time at weekends and on public holidays, and until 04:29 the following morning and are available only as Zones 1-6.
+(Zones 1-2 and Zones 1-4 were withdrawn on 18 January 2014.
+Customers are encouraged to switch to Oyster, which continues to have off-peak caps for Zones 1-2 and 1-4 in place and is the best value ticket).
 Railcard holders may purchase certain Off-Peak Day Travelcards at a discount.